Tonga Weather in July(c) tongapocketguide.com

 July has daylight hours lasting around 11 hours a day in Tonga.

-Learn more about the time zone in Tonga in What is the Tonga Time Zone?.
+Learn more about the local time zone in What is the Tonga Time Zone?

 Rainfall in July

 Although it’s in the dry season, it is still likely to rain at some point during your Tonga exploration.
-It rains an average of 15 days during July, one of the highest recorded months of rainfall in the winter season.
+An average of 15 days during July experiences some sort of rainfall – still around half of the month, which is one of the highest recorded months of rainfall in the winter season.
+If you find yourself caught in the rain, don’t worry, there are 15 Things to Do in Tonga on a Rainy Day.

-Tonga receives an average of 95mm / 3.7″ of rainfall in the month of July, with around 15 days out of July experiencing rain.
+Tonga receives an average of 95 mm / 3.7 in of rainfall in the month of July, with around 15 days out of July experiencing rain.

 Average Rainfall Across Tonga